12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 What makes the Bondi to Coogee walk special?

-- Swim at Bronte Pool – This heritage ocean pool carved into the rocks offers protected swimming with crashing waves just metres away
+- Swim at Bronte Baths: This heritage ocean pool carved into the rocks offers protected swimming with crashing waves just metres away

-- Stroll past (or through) the historic Waverly Cemetery – One of Australia’s most scenic cemeteries, where many notable Australians are buried overlooking the ocean
+- Stroll past (or through) the historic Waverley Cemetery: one of Australia’s most scenic cemeteries, where many notable Australians are buried overlooking the ocean

-- Snorkel the beautiful Gordon’s Bay – A protected underwater nature trail with diverse marine life, perfect for beginners
+- Snorkel beautiful Gordon’s Bay.
+A protected underwater nature trail with diverse marine life, perfect for beginner snorkeller

 Before you head out, check out our very detailed guide to the Bondi to Coogee walk, where we have answered every question we have ever received about walking this track.